By Amon Samwel – Art in Tanzania internship

 Lightning is the brilliant electric spark discharged into the atmosphere during a thunderstorm between clouds.
 The flashing of light is produced by a discharge of atmospheric electricity, which results from the discharge of atmospheric electricity within a thunderstorm cloud way up into the sky.
 Many small bits of ice-frozen raindrops bump into each other as they move around in the air.
 These collisions create an electric charge and usually occur in areas mainly concentrated with metals.

 Lightning can occur any time of the year, but lightning casualties are highest during summer.
 July is generally the month with the most lightning, and the strikes mostly happen in the afternoon.
-In fact, two-thirds of all lightning casualties occur between noon and 6 p.m.
+Two-thirds of all lightning casualties occur between noon and 6 p.m.

 Examples of places or countries affected by lightning are all regions of the USA: Alabama, Colorado, Florida, Georgia, Missouri, and North Carolina.
 Florida is considered the lightning capital of the country, with more than 2000 lightning injuries over the past 50 years.